Hugo-ter-Doest/chart-parsers/README.md

 The parser uses these head-corners to predict new partial parses.
 In fact, it uses the reflexive transitive closure of the head-corner relation to create new goal items and head-corner items.
 Head-corner parsing involves a complex administrative bookkeeping.
 The following types of items are used:
 * CYK items are of the form <code>[A, i, j]</code> which means that nonterminal A can produce the sentence from position i to position j.
 * Goal items are of the form <code>[l, r, A]</code> which means that the nonterminal is expected to be recognised somewhere between position l and r.
-* Head-corner items are of the form <code>[S -> NP VP, i, j, l, r] </code> which means:

-** The right hand side of the production rule has been recognised from position i to j, and ** The recognised part of the production can generate the sentence from position l to r.
+* Head-corner items are of the form <code>[S -> NP VP, i, j, l, r] </code> where the right hand side of the production rule has been recognised from position i to j, and the recognised part of the production can generate the sentence from position l to r.

 The algorithm makes use of a chart and an agenda.
 As long as items are available on the agenda, it takes an item from the agenda and tries to combine it with items on the chart.
 New items are added to the agenda.
 Algorithm in pseudo-code:
 ```